3cky/kube-template/README.md

-      --log-dir="": If non-empty, write log files in this directory --log-flush-frequency=5s: Maximum number of seconds between log flushes --logtostderr[=true]: log to standard error instead of files --once[=false]: run template processing once and exit -p, --poll-time=15s: Kubernetes API server poll time -s, --server="": the address and port of the Kubernetes API server --stderrthreshold=2: logs at or above this threshold go to stderr -t, --template=[]: adds a new template to watch on disk in the format 'templatePath:outputPath[:command]'.
+      --log-dir="": If non-empty, write log files in this directory --log-flush-frequency=5s: Maximum number of seconds between log flushes --logtostderr[=true]: log to standard error instead of files --master="": Kubernetes API server address (default is http://127.0.0.1:8080/) --once[=false]: run template processing once and exit -p, --poll-time=15s: Kubernetes API server poll time --stderrthreshold=2: logs at or above this threshold go to stderr -t, --template=[]: adds a new template to watch on disk in the format 'templatePath:outputPath[:command]'.
 This option is additive
-		and may be specified multiple times for multiple templates.
-      --v=0: log level for V logs
+		and may be specified multiple times for multiple templates --v=0: log level for V logs
       --vmodule=: comma-separated list of pattern=N settings for file-filtered logging
 ```